martonperei/mqtt-hid-bridge/README.md

 * /usr/local/bin/usb-hid-mqtt -a tcp://mqtt.local.lan -t usb-hid -u user -p pass
 * /usr/local/bin/mqtt-ble-hid -a tcp://mqtt.local.lan -t ble-hid -u user -p pass
-* There are also service files included for both executables, edit them to include your MQTT config.
+* There are also service files included for both executables, edit them to include your MQTT config
 * Pair your Android / Apple TV to the Raspberry Pi
 * See the included Node Red flow on how to parse the USB events from MQTT and translate those to Bluetooth events